mrkev/retumble/README.md

 - A drawer for notes
 - Resizable music player

 Documentation coming I guess?
-You can also check the auto-generated project built with `spur init` to check out usage.
+You can also check the auto-generated project built with `retumble init` to check out usage.

 ## Limitations